-Page load time increases in case of a video.
-Since videos are considered as rich media files, they take more time to render on a user’s device.
+Page load time increases in the case of a video.
+Since videos are considered rich media files, they take more time to render on a user’s device.
 Also, adding this load time to the usual time taken to run an auction for client-side bidding, cumulatively, makes the process more time-consuming.

 All a publisher wants is to maximize the yield by selling inventory.
 We know, both client-side and server-side header bidding has their challenges.
 Hence, there is no ideal method to execute the header bidding or video header bidding for that matter.

 However, to truly maximize the revenue, publishers need to implement and test with the video header bidding.
-Hence, demand for the video header bidding will increase.
-Only if the demand increases, the industry would be interested in updating the technology and find the solutions for current drawbacks.
+Hence, demand for video header bidding will increase.
+Only if the demand increases, the industry would be interested in updating the technology and find solutions for current drawbacks.

 Merely deploying header bidding in your ad stack isn’t enough.
 Consistently optimizing it with technical improvements is the need of the hour.
 This is what AdPushup’s header bidding solution does.
 Through our multiple optimization features using data science and machine learning, we help publishers maximize their yield.

 With our header bidding solution, you get:

 - Automatic demand partner selection according to optimum requirements

 - Freedom to bring your own demand